 When eye surgery becomes the best option for a patient, Hillcrest Vision has developed an excellent referral relationship with ophthalmologists who share our philosophy of care.
 From thorough eye examinations to easy to understand explanations and preventive care advice, we are committed to continued excellence in eye care.
 Your eyesight is precious to you… and to us.

 There have been some wonderful advances in the area of dry eye treatment over the past few years.
 You can rest assured that our doctors will thoroughly examine your eyes and determine the type of dry eye present and recommend a specific treatment plan based on your individual needs.

 Laser Vision Correction

 We keep up-to-date on all the latest developments in laser vision correction and other corrective surgical approaches.
 Dr. Hall’s husband has had LASIK, so she can talk with you about it from both a personal and a professional perspective.
-We offer a free consultation to determine if you are a candidate for laser vision correction as part of your eye exam.
 We will talk with you about the pros and cons of laser surgery.
 We will also cover other options that are available to you such as Implanted Collamer Lenses, Intacs, Wavefront LASIK, Surgical Reversal of Presbyopia, and more.
 Our goal is for you to make a well-informed decision about corrective surgery.
 Once you have made your decision to proceed with surgery, our doctors can provide pre-operative as well as post-operative evaluations and follow-up.